Dr. Erin Winterrowd

 © Danielle Beckman

 Beckman, Danielle, "The Inevitability of Collision: Creating Empathy Through Fiction" (2021).
-Student Publications.
+Regis University Student Publications (comprehensive collection).
 988.

 Accessibility Commons, Behavioral Neurobiology Commons, Biological Psychology Commons, Developmental Neuroscience Commons, Disability Studies Commons, Educational Psychology Commons, Fiction Commons, Nervous System Diseases Commons, Psycholinguistics and Neurolinguistics Commons